UC-OSPO-Network/templates/README-template.md

 ## Contributing (optional)

-If you'd appreciate contributions to your project, you might say something like "Contributions are always welcome!
+If you'd appreciate contributions to your project, you might say something like:

+Contributions are always welcome!
 Please see [CONTRIBUTING.md](/CONTRIBUTING-template.md) for tips to get started.

 ### Code of Conduct

 If you'll be accepting contributions to your project, you'll need to consider how you'll ensure a good experience for you and your contributors.

 Please read check out the [Code of Conduct for more detail!](/CODE_OF_CONDUCT-template.md)

 ## FAQ (optional)

-Any question you've been asked more than once (or suspect you'll be asked more than once!) is a good candidate for either an FAQ entry.
+Any question you've been asked more than once (or suspect you'll be asked more than once!) is a good candidate for an FAQ entry.
 And if you end up with more than a few FAQ entries, you'll be ready to starting writing dedicated docs (stay tuned for help with that!)

 **Question 1**